 • oral tuberculosis.

-Tuberculosis of the mouth develops a second time, as a complication of tuberculosis of the lungs, bones.
+Tuberculosis of the mouth develops secondarily, as a complication of tuberculosis of the lungs and bones.
 A tuberculous ulcer (chancre) occurs on the mucous, red border of the lips.
-First, small, painless, flat, yellowish-red bumps, about 3 mm in diameter, appear.
+First, small, painless, flat, yellowish-red bumps about 3 mm in diameter appear.

 Over time, each tubercle, growing along the edges, connects with neighboring ones, forming a plaque.
 An ulcer with a corroded edge, covered with a yellowish coating, forms in the center.

-You can get infected through dental instruments in case of violation of the rules of sterilization, as well as through blood during medical procedures.
-With oral syphilis, one hard chancre usually develops.
+You can become infected through dental instruments if sterilization rules are violated, as well as through blood if medical manipulations.
+With oral syphilis, one chancre usually develops.

-This formation is located on the tongue, tonsils, palate, red border of the lips, gums.
-Hard chancre can have different appearances, but more often it is a rounded ulcer with raised edges, covered with a grayish coating.
+This formation is located on the tongue, tonsils, palate, red border of the lips, and gums.
+Chancre may have different appearances, but more often it is a round ulcer with raised edges, covered with a grayish coating.

-Compared to other oncological diseases, oral cancer is rare, diagnosed more often in people who use tobacco by any means:
+Compared to other cancers, oral cancer is rare and is diagnosed more often in people who use tobacco by any means:

 • chewing nasvay, using chewing tobacco;